-Г A school mobility project must comprise one or more of the following activities: Eligible activities Teaching assignments; Staff training.
-Teaching assignments: The sending and receiving organisations must be schools (i.e. institutions providing general, vocational, or technical education on any level from pre-school to upper secondary education) .
-Staff training: The sending organisation must be a school.
-The receiving organisation can be: a school; or any public or private organisation established active in the labour market or in the fields of education, training and youth.
-For example, such organisation can be: a VET or adult education school/institute/educational centre; a bisher education institution; a higher education institution; a multiple or ministry of small meetings on large entermine (including equip) Eligible participating a public or private, a small, medium or large enterprise (including social enterprises); organisations a social partner or other representative of working life, including cham- bers of commerce, craft/professional associations and trade unions; a public body at local, regional or national level; a non-profit organisation, association, NGO; a research institute; a foundation; a body providing career guidance, professional counselling and infor- mation services; an organisation providing courses or training.
-For applications presented by a national mobility consortium: The coordinating organisation can be: a local or regional school authority; or school coordination body The other organisations involved in the national consortium must be schools.
-Each participating organisation must be established in a Programme Country.
-A school sending its staff abroad (individual application); Who can apply?
-The coordinator of a national mobility consortium (consortium application) Individuals cannot apply directly for a grant.
-A mobility activity is transnational and involves minimum two participating organisations (at least one sending and at least one receiving organisation) from different countries.
-Number of Receiving organisations do not need to be identified at the time of applying for a grant. participating In the case of projects presented by a national mobility consortium, all members of the organisations consortium must be from the same Programme Country and need to be identified at the time of applying for a grant.
-A consortium must comprise at least 3 organisations (the coordinator and at least two schools).
-The schools in the consortium must have an organisational link to the organisation acting as consortium coordinator.
-Duration of project 1 or 2 years.
+- project must comprise one or more of the following activities: Eligible activities Teaching as Staff training The sending and general, vocation secondary education secondary education secondary education secondary education secondary education.
+Staff training The sending organisation on a school of a school of the sending organisation on the sending organisation or the sending organisation organisa ng: anisation must be a school. ganisation can be: g organisation must be established in a Programme Country.
+A school sending its staff abroad (individual application); Who can apply? • The coordin ator of a national mobility consortium (consortium application) Individuals canno ot apply directly for a grant.
+Number of participating organisations (at least one ser Receiving organi In the case of proconsortium must the time of applications) y is transnational and involves minimum two participating organisations adding and at least one receiving organisation) from different countries.
+Sations do not need to be identified at the time of applying for a grant.
+To ojects presented by a national mobility consortium, all members of the to be from the same Programme Country and need to be identified at least 3 organisations and at least two schools).
+The schools in the consortium must have an k to the organisation acting as consortium coordinator.
+1 or 2 years.
 The applicant must choose the duration at application stage, based on the objective of the project and on the type of activities planned over time.
-Duration of activity From 2 days to 2 months, excluding travel time.